Běla Kolářová: Style

 For some time, Kolárová worked without a camera.
-She arranged bits of paper, thread, or shards on transparent film, or pressing them like stamps, into a coat of paraffin.
+She arranged bits of paper, thread, or shards on transparent film, or pressed them like stamps, into a coat of paraffin.
 She then exposed these compositions and called them "artificial negatives."
 These were similar to the cliché verre process.

 After this phase, she photographed regular objects: household objects, eggshells, crow caps.
 These systematic formations of ordinary objects initiated her next artistic phase, around 1964.
 She removed the mediating camera and turned to assemblage.
 Marie Klimešová notes, Kolářová took recourse here to the modernist or minimalist model of the grid.
 She did this deliberately to limit the role of the artist's "signature" in favor of a conceptualism that was still unusual.

 She was inspired by the constructivist-geometrical program of the group Křižovatka that she was part of along with her husband and fellow artists Zdeněk Sýkora and Karel Malich.
 Kolárová was never devoted to purely rational, completely self-sufficient structure.

 A tension filled geometry of intimacy emerged in the late 1970s.
 She started to use cosmetics to draw.
 She used lipstick, eyeshadow, eyeliner, and similar.
-While working this way she still remained faithful to the grid model while mixing it with a colorful symbolism of femininity.
+While working this way, she still remained faithful to the grid model while mixing it with a colorful symbolism of femininity.

 Career

 Kolářová's work has been exhibited extensively since the 1960s.
-In 1966 the Gallery in Charles Square in Prague held her first solo exhibition.
-By the 1980 Kolářová's work included more assemblages.
-In 1994 she participated in the group exhibition Europa, Europa.
+In 1966, the Gallery in Charles Square in Prague held her first solo exhibition.
+By the 1980s, Kolářová's work included more assemblages.
+In 1994, she participated in the group exhibition Europa, Europa.
 Das Jahrhundert der Avantgarde in Mittel- und Osteuropa (Europe, Europe.
 The Century of the Avant-garde in Central and Eastern Europe) at the Kunst- und Ausstellungshalle der Bundesrepublik Deutschland in Bonn.
 Her work continues to be exhibited posthumously.
+Her work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 Her work is owned by the Moravian Gallery in Brno, the Musée National d'Art Moderne in Paris, the National Gallery in Prague, the Museum of Decorative Arts in Prague, and the Olomouc Museum of Art.
 In 2017 the Metropolitan Museum of Art acquired an early piece entitled "Letters From Portugal".